3.34k followers • 10 symbols Watchlist by Yahoo Finance

 This basket consists of brick and mortar who have lost considerable market share to online competition.

-Based on the early price action, the direction of the September U.S. Dollar Index on Tuesday is likely to be determined by trader reaction to Monday’s close at 95.487.
-If the Euro posts a reversal top then look for the index to post a reversal bottom.
+Based on the early price action, the direction of the September U.S. Dollar Index the rest of the session is likely to be determined by trader reaction to the pivot at 96.740.